 Behind every successful software rollout is a champion.
 This person dedicates their time to learning how to use and integrate the new software into your business processes.

 We prepared by doing the online training and ensuring all our data was as correct as possible for importation into AroFlo and allowing one person to handle the whole process.

 As the business owner, you may want to champion the rollout process yourself.
-Alternatively, you can nominate someone within your organisation who has a good understanding of your internal processes and is comfortable with new technology and with managing change.
+Alternatively, you can nominate someone within your organisation who understands your internal processes and is comfortable with new technology and managing change.

 Ideally, the champion should be involved throughout the rollout to help drive the process and promote staff involvement.
-It should also be their responsibility to document new processes along the way.
-After go-live, they will have gained the necessary skills and knowledge to become the go-to person for system-related queries, support and training.
+If you choose to nominate someone other than yourself, this employee should also be responsible for documenting new strategies along the way.
+After you go live, they will have gained the necessary skills and knowledge to become the go-to person for system-related queries, support and training.